geofflamrock/stack/README.md

     -v, --version             Prints version information
         --verbose             Show verbose output
         --working-dir         The path to the directory containing the git repository.
-Defaults to the current directory -n, --name                The name of the stack to push changes from the remote for --max-batch-size      The maximum number of branches to push changes for at once (default: 5) --force-with-lease    Force push changes with lease
+Defaults to the current directory -s, --stack               The name of the stack to push changes from the remote for --max-batch-size      The maximum number of branches to push changes for at once (default: 5) --force-with-lease    Force push changes with lease
 ```